wingedpanther/nmbi/content/posts/nmbi/nmbi-explanation-college-email.md

 Name: CANDIDATE_NAME
 Email Address: CANDIDATE_EMAIL(SAME ID THAT YOU REG.
 WITH NMBI) Please be informed that the official email address of COLLEGE_NAME is COLLEGE_EMAIL_ID and the official email address of the principal of COLLEGE_NAME is PRINCIPAL’S_EMAIL_ID

-Please do not hesitate to contact me on the aforementioned email for any further information or clarifications.
+Do not hesitate to contact me on the aforementioned email for any further information.

 Sincerely,
 (Principal’s Sign)